Aetherxn/Azure-Security-Lab/2.Secure-identity/README.md

 ## Architecture Decisions

-- Use security groups as the RBAC boundary to improve scalability, auditing, and identity lifecycle management.
+- Use security groups as the main RBAC boundary to keep things scalable, easier to audit, and simpler to manage over time.
-- Separate administrative functions into dedicated groups to support Zero - Trust principles and reduce lateral movement risk.
+- Split administrative roles into separate groups to support Zero Trust principles and limit the risk of lateral movement.
-- Select the Virtual Machine Contributor role to enforce least privilege while still enabling operational support tasks.
+- Assign the Virtual Machine Contributor role to keep permissions at least-privilege while still allowing day-to-day support tasks.
-- Avoid direct user-to-role assignments to minimise long-term privilege management complexity and reduce configuration drift.
+- Avoid assigning roles directly to users to reduce long-term maintenance overhead and prevent permission drift.

 ---